 Example 5.5.
 An oil tanker is heading to some obstacle at sea.
 The time took to detect the obstacle (from the time where it can be recognized) is the recognition lag.
-The decision lag refers to the time between the obstacle is detected and the captain decides whether to turn to port or turn to starboard.
-The action lag is the time needed to communicate that decision to the helmsman.
-The effectiveness lag is the time the tanker takes to turn.
+The decision lag refers to the time between the detection of the obstacle and the captain's decision of whether to turn to port or turn to starboard.
+The action lag is the time needed to communicate the decision to the helmsman.
+The effectiveness lag is the time the tanker takes to turn aftet the helmsman initiates the maneuver.